aerogear/graphql-testx/README.md

 ### Using a test framework

-We have a couple of [Examples](#examples) that shows how integrate graphql-testx with different javascript test framework for testing graphql client libraries.
+We have a couple of [Examples](#examples) that shows how to integrate graphql-testx with different javascript test framework for testing graphql client libraries.

 ## Features